NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 The concern is with aggregates which are not arrays. `IVec3` above is an aggregate of 3 variables, but is conceptually array-like in its meaning.
 It is a 3D vector of integers, not unlike an `array<int, 3>`.
 So conceptually, it makes sense to be able to use l-qualified list-initialization on it.

-Rather than trying to differentiate between array-like aggregates and non-array-like aggregates, it is easier to differentiate between the actual initializer values themselves.
+Rather than trying to differentiate which aggregates are array-like "enough", it is easier to differentiate between the actual initializer values themselves.

 The expressions of an untyped l-qualified list must be able to deduce to some `initializer_list<T>`.
-The expressions of a typed l-qualified list must properly fit into an `initializer_list<type>`, where `type` is the provided type.
+The expressions of a typed l-qualified list must fit without narrowing into an `initializer_list<type>`, where `type` is the provided type.
 Both of these are regardless of whether they are used to initialize an aggregate.

-That being said, it is probably best to allow more unusual aggregate initialization constructs like the following:
+This is the sum total of what we check.
+As such, this allows unusual or incoherent initialization constructs:

 	Agg agg2 = {l float: 1, 2, 3};

-Exactly how should this behave?
-It doesn't trigger the previous rule, since the values do not require a narrowing conversion to fit into a `float`.
-But `Agg` is a sequence of `int` types.
-Does it make sense to permit what the user has explicitly claimed is a sequence of `float` to initialize a sequence of `int`?
+The values do not require a narrowing conversion to fit into a `float`.
+And the narrowing check on the actual aggregate initialization passes as well.
+Therefore, despite `Agg` being a sequence of integers, this initialization is allowed.

-Similarly, should this work:
+Similarly, this will work:

 	std::vector<float> vf = {l int: 1, 2, 3};

-`vector<float>` only has an `initializer_list` constructor for `float`.
-So, should this invoke it, even though it is qualified to use `int`?

-Because of the difficulty of finding these corner cases, a simple resolution is to allow all of them.
-The list will check that there is some `T` that fits its elements.
-But even an explicitly qualified list type makes no requirement that the list type used in a constructor matches or that all of the aggregate members are of the list's type.
+So while an l-qualified list will check to see if it can be used to generate an appropriate `initializer_list`, it will not check to see if it is used in initialization that matches the type in question.

 ### Aggregate Uniformity